haenaylee/haenaylee.github.io/_projects/FEA.md

     </div>
 </div>
 <div class="caption">
-    Optimal combo of design and surgical decisions?
+    Patient-specific flanged acetabular components (FACs) are designed for such complex cases.
+However, it is difficult to determine the optimal combination of design and surgical decisions because there are many parameters at play.
 </div>

 <div class="row">